 What are the levies used for?
 The fund collected from the levies is intended mainly for research and development and educational projects; as well as other purposes such as to liaise with government agencies and other organizations regarding water, pest, land, and air issues.

-The deadline for reporting your tonnage is December 31 the deadline for paying your levy is March 1
+The deadline for reporting your tonnage is December 31.
+All levy invoices are payable upon receipt.

 What if I don't report my tonnage or pay my levy?
 The levy is a mandatory program established under the Farming and Fishers Act.
 If you do not report your tonnage the BC Wine Grape Council will estimate your tonnage based on your production volume and invoice you according to the estimate.
 If you do not pay the levy invoice it will be sent to a third-party collection service.